lujji/stm8-bare-min/README.md

 # stm8-bare-min

-Tiny peripheral library for STM8.
-This library was developed as a supplement to a series of [blog posts](https://lujji.github.io/blog/bare-metal-programming-stm8/) while I was experimenting with STM8.
+Tiny peripheral library for STM8S.
+This library was developed as a supplement to a series of [blog posts](https://lujji.github.io/blog/bare-metal-programming-stm8/) while I was experimenting with STM8 microcontrollers.
 Tested with SDCC compiler only.

 ## Code Structure
 * `stm8` contains `stm8s.h` header with register definitions and very basic peripheral drivers